 Piet-Pelon, Nancy and Hornby, Barbara (1985).
 In Another Dimension: A Guide for Women Who Live Overseas.
 Intercultural Press.
 Good, solid, practical advice to help women take advantage of one of life's greatest opportunities... that of sharing in another culture.

-Pollack, David C. and Van Reken, Ruth (1999) The Third Culture Kids 3rd Edition: Growing Up Among Worlds.
+Pollack, David C. and Van Reken, Ruth (2017).
+The Third Culture Kids 3rd Edition: Growing Up Among Worlds.
 Nicholas Brealey Publishing.
 Based on both research and the personal stories of countless individuals, this book fully explores the various implications of growing up abroad as a "Third Culture Kid" by individuals.
 In this 3rd edition of the ground-breaking, global classic, Ruth E. Van Reken and Michael V. Pollock, son of the late original co-author, David C. Pollock have significantly updated what is widely recognized as The TCK Bible.